AnttiL120/Fall_detection_nano/README.md

 ### Usage
 This project is made so the user has monitor, keyboard and mouse plugged in the jetson nano.

-To check that modules are working run test/check.py
+To check that modules are installed correctly run test/check.py
-If this gives errors, please check the installation packages
+'''
+python3 check.py
+'''

 First run init.py which saves an optimized version of the resnet18 baseline.
+'''
+python3 init.py
+'''

 Then if you get no errors run the main.py with python3.
+'''
+python3 main.py
+'''
 This might take while because loading of the model takes a while.

 ### Maintainer(s)